To inform and inspire others who struggle with health and happiness by sharing my own personal experience and research.

 Secondly, studies show that exercise and nutrition alleviate depression.
 Running, eating real food and hanging out with good friends is like self-medicating.

 Thirdly, if I don’t know how to take care of myself, how will I be able to take care of my family?
-I don’t want my future children to be unequipped to live healthy lives.
-I don’t want my future children to suffer from nutritional deficiencies.
+If we decide to have kids, I want them to be healthy and well-equipped to lead healthy lives.
 I also want to be a positive, rather than negative, influence on my fiancé and family.

 Lastly, and honestly, I want to look and feel awesome in some super cute clothes.